codesandbox/docs/packages/projects-docs/pages/learn/plan-billing/pricing-faq.md

 # Pricing FAQs

-## Can I try a Pro Subscription before I commit
+## Can I try a Pro Subscription before I commit?
 Yes.
 Trials are available for Team Pro.
 You can learn more [here](/learn/plan-billing/trials)

 ## Can I switch my billing to be annual or monthly after I subscribe?